dereuromark/cakephp-audit-stash/README.md

 This plugin implements an "audit trail" for any of your Table classes in your application, that is, the ability of recording any creation, modification or delete of the entities of any particular table.

-By default, this plugin stores the audit logs into [Elasticsearch](https://www.elastic.co/products/elasticsearch), as we have found that it is a fantastic storage engine for append-only streams of data and provides really powerful features for finding changes in the historic data.
+By default, this plugin stores the audit logs in a regular database table using the CakePHP ORM, which provides excellent performance and simplicity for most use cases.
+The plugin also includes a built-in UI for browsing and searching your audit logs.

-Even though we suggest storing the logs in Elasticsearch, this plugin is generic enough so you can implement your own persisting strategies, if so you wish.
+For high-volume applications, you can optionally use [Elasticsearch](https://www.elastic.co/products/elasticsearch) as a storage engine, which provides powerful features for searching large datasets.
+The plugin is generic enough that you can implement your own persisting strategies if needed.

 ## Installation